dslm4515/MLFS-S6-Bootscripts/README.md

   * skel - Default startup/shutdown scripts
   * sv - Source definitions for databases and services
   * scripts - Small scripts used by services compiled from sv
+  * doc/mock-boot-tree - Use command tree to see how the layout of sv

 ## Scripts:
   * rc.local - Additional shell commands to execute on bootup